cogitor/cogitor.github.io/README.md

-The public Github Pages repo for http://emilvarga.com/.
+The public Github Pages repo for http://emilvarga.com/ using the Jekyll static site generator.

-Static site generated using Jekyll.